kurianbenoy/kurianbenoy-website/_posts/2020-08-09-Mindmaster.md

 Hope this pieces from the book which I jotted down when I was reading the book will be helpful for you in whatever pursuits you are aiming for.

-I am planning to be consistently write a blogpost a week.
-See you then.
+I am planning to be consistently write a blogpost every week.

 `:wq`